telerik/teststudio-docs/docs/prerequisites/configure-your-browser/firefox.md

 Install the latest Firefox extension from the Mozzila Extension Page.
 There is a single extension combining recording and execution: <a href="https://addons.mozilla.org/en-US/firefox/addon/progress-test-studio-extension/" target="_blank">**Progress Test Studio Extension**</a>

+>If you face any troubles when installing or enabling the extension please expand the <a href="#Extension_Install">Extension Install Procedure</a> section below.

 As of product release **2017 R3** only the new Test Studio extension will be supported.
 Old extensions are using legacy Firefox add-on API and starting from Firefox v.57 only extensions developed using WebExtensions APIs will be supported for usage in the browser.

-Once Firefox is used for first time for web automation in Test Studio 2017 R3 the old Test Studio extensions will be automatically removed.
+Once Firefox is used for first time for web automation in Test Studio 2017 R3 or later version, the old Test Studio extensions will be automatically removed.

->If you face any troubles when installing or enabling the extension please expand the <a href="#Extension_Install">Extension Install Procedure</a> section below.

 **Test Studio 2017 R2 SP1 (v.
 2017.2.824) And Earlier**